Student Representative Committee

 The Students Representative Council (SRC) is the direct representative of the student body.
 It provides the channel for students’ views, suggestions and needs to be collated and presented to the school authorities for consideration.
 As the students’ mouthpiece, the SRC contributes immensely to the welfare and well-being of students through its mature articulation of students wishes regarding their experiences in the school.
 Its programmes also promote school spirit.

-At the start of the school year, each form (both IGCSE and IB) selects one student to represent them on the Students Representative Council.
+At the start of the school year, each form (both IB MYP and IB DP) selects one student to represent them on the Students Representative Council.
 In addition to these eight class reps, the SRC has an executive body (called the SRC Executives) comprising a President, Vice-President, Secretary and a Public Relations Officer (PRO).

 The SRC Executives positions are elective.
 In the second semester of school, students in the IB1 class present themselves to be elected to the various SRC Executive positions during a highly contested SRC Elections.
 This involves a period of intense campaigning, debates and manifesto nights and actual voting.
 The elections are conducted by an Electoral Board comprising staff and students using a set of guidelines for the Election of SRC Executives.
 Elected executives are presented to the whole school and together with the Prefects Body are given orientation and leadership training before assuming full duties.